What Sets Us Apart

 We highly recommend you request a Loan Estimate from each lender for easy comparison.
 Shop the lenders and let each of them know why you are thinking about choosing another lender, in case they can make any adjustments in your favor.

 Once you have your pre-approval, feel free to look around to see what is available in this price range.
-Distinguish your “wants” from your “must haves” before you start house hunting and try not to get wrapped up in everyone else’s opinions.
+Distinguish your "wants" from your "must-haves" before you start house hunting, and try not to get wrapped up in everyone else's opinions.
 It is natural to want to get reassurance about such a big decision, but be sure you are focusing on the best decision for you.

 The earnest money deposit is most often 1% of the purchase price, and can be delivered on the contract date, or up to a few days after.
-It is deposited into an escrow account until the closing date, at which point the money is applied to the your costs at closing.
+It is deposited into an escrow account until the closing date, at which point the money is typically applied to the your costs at closing.

 The best offer will have the most preferable price, terms, and closing timeline, but there are ways to give yourself an advantage.
 Things that tend to be prudent in strengthening your offer are: